vscode-neovim/vscode-neovim/README.md

     fix this open Terminal and execute the following command:
     `defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false`.
 -   To fix the remapped escape key not working in Linux, set `"keyboard.dispatch": "keyCode"`

+### Settings & Commands

+Open the [vscode-neovim](vscode:extension/asvetliakov.vscode-neovim) extension details in VSCode, and check all available [settings](https://code.visualstudio.com/docs/getstarted/settings) and commands in the Features tab.

 ## 💡 Tips and Features